-‘My adopted nation knows a thing or two about amazing attractions.
-In total, we have 5 UNESCO World Heritage Sites in North Wales...’
+‘Wales knows a thing or two about amazing attractions.
+In total, there are 5 UNESCO World Heritage Sites in North Wales...’

 Conwy Castle is in the town of Conwy (who’d have thought?) and is a massively imposing structure that still has its boundary walls intact.